Notes on Gompf's infinite order corks: The twisted double of .

-Let ${\mathbb S}_{r,s,m,k}$ denote the homotopy $S^4$ defined in Section~\ref{S4}.
-We prove the following proposition first of all. \begin{prop} ${\mathbb S}_{r,s,m,k}$ has a handle diagram as in {\sc Figure}~\ref{ZZk}.
-In the case of $k=1$, the diagram is {\sc Figure}~\ref{ZZ}. \end{prop} \begin{proof} The images by $f$ of meridians of 4 2-handles in {\sc Figure}~\ref{diagram} are the link $\alpha,\beta, \gamma$ and $\delta$ in {\sc Figure}~\ref{ZZ}.
-This diagram is the $k=1$ case.
+Hence, this diagram in {\sc Figure}~\ref{ZZ} is the $k=1$ case.
 In the general $k$ case, the images of the meridians of the 2-handles by $f^k$ are $\alpha,\beta,\gamma$ and $\delta$ in {\sc Figure}~\ref{ZZk}.
-Other 0-framed 2-handles $\alpha',\beta',\gamma',\delta'$ are additional 2,3-canceling pairs to introduce $f^k$.
 Thus the first diagram in {\sc Figure} \ref{ZZk} describes ${\mathbb S}_{r,s,m,k}$.
-Since the components $\alpha',\beta',\gamma',\delta'$ in the boundary of 2-handlebody of ${\mathbb S}_{r,s,m,k}$ are $0$-framed unlink, we cancel those handles together with 4 3-handles.
-After the canceling, $\beta,\gamma$ and meridian of the $m$-framed 2-handle is the $0$-framed unlink on the handle decomposition of the 2-handlebody.
-Thus we cancel those together with 3 3-handles.
+The $\beta,\gamma$ and the meridian of the $m$-framed knot can be canceled with two 3-handles, because the calculation in {\sc Figure}~\ref{ul} proves that the three components are the unlink.